bcgov/digital-trust-toolkit/applications/application-envirochem.md

 ## 2.5.1.
 Establishment of Connection

 1. Envirochem MUST send an invitation to the other business entity via email to initiate the exchange of information.
-2. The receiving party MUST accept invitation in order to establish a secure connection.
+2. The receiving party MUST use the invitation in order to establish a secure connection.

 ## 2.5.2.
 Issuance of TSM Credential